-A complex interplay of factors determine ectoparasite (tick, mites, fleas, or lice) prevalence, including host species, sex, age, health, and habitat.
-Host sex can influence parasite load through hormonal variations that may affect immune responses and susceptibility to infection (Moller, Christe, & Lux, 1999; Foo et al., 2017).
+A complex interplay of factors determines ectoparasite (tick, mites, fleas, or lice) prevalence, including host species, sex, age, health, environment, and habitat.
+Host sex can influence parasite prevalence through hormonal variations that may affect immune responses and susceptibility to infection (Moller, Christe, & Lux, 1999; Foo et al., 2017).
 Developmental processes can dictate host vulnerability across different life stages.
 For example, in organisms with longer lifespans, elements of the adaptive (acquired) immune system become more robust over time (Lochmiller & Deerenberg, 2000) with increasing exposure to pathogens, thus decreasing susceptibility to parasites (Boots & Bowers, 2004).
-Body condition, reflecting the host's overall health and nutritional status, can also be negatively impacted by parasitic infections as hosts use energy resources to fight infection rather than for other critical functions(Olsson et al., 2000; Amo, López, & Martín, 2007)
+Body condition, reflecting the host's overall health and nutritional status, can also be negatively impacted by parasitic infections as hosts use energy resources to fight infection rather than for other critical functions that benefit host fitness (Olsson et al., 2000; Amo, López, & Martín, 2007).
+Other factors such as food availability or reproductive behaviours, can also modulate an individual's susceptibility to parasites, further complicating the dynamics of parasitism (Moore & Wilson, 2002).
+Finally extrinsic mechanisms such as habitat modification, fire, and rainfall can facilitate the abundance of parasites, and in some cases facilitate disease prevalence associated with ectoparasites (Berger et al., 2014; Diuk-Wasser, Vanacker, & Fernandez, 2021; Gallagher et al., 2022).
+Understanding the interactions between parasites and their effects on hosts within their natural environments can offer insights into the tradeoffs that drive host defenses and parasite strategies.

-Trade-offs between immune function and growth/reproduction are central to the Immunocompetence-Handicap Hypothesis (ICHH), which postulates that the expression of sexually selected traits, driven by hormones, can negatively impact an organism’s immune function, thereby increasing vulnerability to parasitism(Hamilton & Zuk M, 1982; Folstad & Karter, 1992).
-In reptilian hosts, meta-analytic studies and experimental manipulations have supported the ICHH, where testosterone reduces immunocompetence and increases the incidence or severity of parasitism(Olsson et al., 2000; Roberts, Buchanan, & Evans, 2004).
+Trade-offs between immune function and growth/reproduction are central to the Immunocompetence-Handicap Hypothesis (ICHH), which postulates that the expression of sexually selected traits, driven by hormones, can negatively impact the host’s immune function, thereby increasing vulnerability to parasitism (Hamilton & Zuk, 1982; Folstad & Karter, 1992).
+Current literature indeed presents mixed support for ICHH, where meta-analyses suggest that administration of exogenous testosterone correlates with an increase in parasitism (Roberts et al., 2004; Foo et al., 2017), but this relationship does not consistently emerge in studies with unmanipulated animals (Foo et al., 2017).
+However, meta-analytic work has shown that support for ICHHH in reptiles is species-specific (Roberts, Buchanan, & Evans, 2004).
+In reptilian hosts, experimental manipulations have shown support for the ICHH, where testosterone reduces immunocompetence and increases the incidence or severity of parasitism (Olsson et al., 2000; Megía-Palma et al., 2021).
 In lizards, locomotor performance is a sexually selected trait (Husak & Fox, 2008) that is strongly influenced by testosterone levels (Klukowski, Jenkinson, & Nelson, 1998; Mills et al., 2008).
 Therefore, enhanced locomotor performance, driven in part by testosterone, may be accompanied by increased susceptibility to parasites such as ticks, resulting in a dynamic balance between sexual selection, performance, and survival.
+However trade-offs could occur with enhancement in locomotion, where increased mobility could increase the risk of parasite infestation with host mobility (Wieczorek et al., 2020; Barrientos & Megía-Palma, 2021).